Unified Thread Standard

 The Unified Thread Standard (UTS) defines a standard thread form and series—along with allowances, tolerances, and designations—for screw threads commonly used in the United States and Canada.
 It is the main standard for bolts, nuts, and a wide variety of other threaded fasteners used in these countries.
 It has the same 60° profile as the ISO metric screw thread, but the characteristic dimensions of each UTS thread (outer diameter and pitch) were chosen as an inch fraction rather than a millimeter value.
 The UTS is currently controlled by ASME/ANSI in the United States.
+Note: This thread series is often mistakenly called "Unified National" instead of "Unified".
+This error is possibly due to confusion with the obsolete "American National" series.

 Basic profile

 The basic profile of all UTS threads is the same as that of all ISO metric screw threads.
 Only the commonly used values for D_{maj} and P differ between the two standards.

 Each thread in the series is characterized by its major diameter D_{maj} and its pitch, P. UTS threads consist of a symmetric V-shaped thread.
 In any plane containing the thread axis, the flanks of the V have an angle of 60° to each other.
 The outermost 1/8 and the innermost 1/4 of the height H of the V-shape are cut off from the profile.

 The major diameter D_{maj} is the diameter of the screw measured from the outer edge of the threads.
 The minor diameter D_{min} (also known as the root diameter) is the diameter of the screw measured from the inner edge of the threads.
 The major diameter may be slightly different from the shank diameter, which is the diameter of the unthreaded part of the screw.
 The diameters are sometimes given approximately in fractions of an inch (e.g. the major diameter of a #6 screw is 0.1380 in, approximately 9/64 in = 0.140625 in.

 The pitch P is the distance between thread peaks.
 For UTS threads, which are single-start threads, it is equal to the lead, the axial distance that the screw advances during a 360° rotation.
 UTS threads do not usually use the pitch parameter; instead a parameter known as threads per inch (TPI) is used, which is the reciprocal of the pitch.

 The relationship between the height H and the pitch P is found using the following equation where θ is half the included angle of the thread, in this case 30°: